How to growth hack your social media and make it more effective than ever.

 What is Tone of Voice and Why Does it Matter?

-Before going deep into the main points of how to establish and maintain the tone of voice of your brand on social media, you first need to understand what tone of voice exactly is and why it is important.
+Before diving deep into the main points of how to establish and maintain your brand’s tone of voice on social media, you first need to understand what tone of voice exactly is and why it is important.

 Basically, the tone of voice that you use represents your brand’s personality as well as its values.
 The clearer the tone of voice, the clearer the personality and the values of your brand, it’s that simple.
-But why does tone of voice matter, you might ask yourself?
+But why does tone of voice matter so much?
 Here are a couple of reasons.

 It Expresses Your Brand’s Values